Old King's School, Parramatta

-The Old King's School is a heritage-listed former boys' school, rehabilitation centre and office complex at O'Connell Street, Parramatta, Sydney, New South Wales, Australia.
+The Old King's School is a heritage-listed former campus of The King’s School, rehabilitation centre and office complex at O'Connell Street, Parramatta, Sydney, New South Wales, Australia.
 It was designed by various architects, including Ambrose Hallen, Blacket Brothers, Moorhouse & Isaacs and Power Adam & Munnings, and built by various contractors including C. A. Millyard and W. Noller.
 It is also known as The Old King's School and part of the site as Laurel House.
 It is now the Bayanami Public School.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Aboriginal and early colonial use

 Research has demonstrated that the presence of large and cohesive Aboriginal groups in the township of Parramatta represented a conspicuous and enduring aspect of the post-colonial periods of Parramatta's development.
 Parramatta was their traditional hunting and fishing grounds and this aspect of traditional use can be interpreted still in Parramatta Park through features such remnant indigenous plantings, scarred trees and the proximity to the Parramatta River and riverine features such as the anabranch of the Crescent and the "Island", a billabong type feature near the George Street gatehouse.

 Part of the site which the school was to occupy had previously been part of the Government Farm at Parramatta.

 The site which the school was to occupy comprised just over 6 acre of a grant of 105 acre which had been made to William Bligh by Governor King in 1806 just before Bligh took up office as Governor of New South Wales.
 The grant was one of three given to Bligh by King and was named Mount Betham.
 Its purpose was "for a private residence" at Parramatta.
 In return, on taking up office, Bligh granted land in the Colony to King.
 Little is known of the use to which Mount Betham was put by Bligh and later by those who administered his affairs.

 However, a return of the lands held by the Governor in 1807 records that of the 1345 acre which comprised his three grants, there were only 25 acre under cereal cultivation, 1/2 ha of orchard, 10 acre fallow and 1309 acre in pasture.
 An 1811 map of Mount Betham shows part of the area as "under cultivation".

 In 1811 "the Farm called Mount Betham, situated near Parramatta, fit for the establishment of a Dairy and Garden" was advertised to let.
 The outcome of the advertisement is not known.
 In 1814 Governor Macquarie alerted the British government to a "violation of Standing Orders" and suggested that Bligh be asked to surrender his lands.
 In 1819, on instructions from London, Macquarie issued an order that Bligh's grant of Mount Betham be declared null and void.
 The lands were then divided and granted for other purposes.